jakobwoodard/school/README.md

 # school
 These are projects that have been completed specifically from school work.
 Due to Academic Integrity Guidelines, I have included this README page that explain the code that was provided for me in part, and, in some instances, in full.
+Having transferred the code from one repository to another, they are stored in zip files with package names.
+To access the code itself, navigate through the folders within the zip files until reaching a file saved as a JAVA file.

 For P1: